Digital learning

 Dragon Naturally Speaking is not supported by the adapt framework – although content is usable, errors may occur.This issue has been reported to the adapt core team, if they update the framework to support Dragon Naturally Speaking we will start supporting it as well.

 Markup has not been used to aid accessibility on buttons.Currently, duplicate elements are inside their own parent component, leaving the user to discern the context of what they relate to.
-This issue will be brought to the attention of the adapt core team and updated once they have a fix.

 Alt text vs Aria labels